AlvarBer/Persimmon/docs/src/milestones.md

 and script **synthesization**, which is the opposite of compilation, meaning the ability to visualize on persimmon a python source file.

-Now that the objectives are layed down a Gantt diagram of the project development can be drawn.
+With the settled milestones a Gantt diagram of the project development can be drawn.

 <!-- Improve Gantt Diagram according to previous feedback. -->
 ![Gantt Diagram of the project development.](images/gantt.pdf)